cbrown5/cbrown5.github.io/_posts/2019-09-21-glm-tip-non-linear-splines.md

 The purple line (df = 2) does better, but misses the kick up at the end.
 The blue line looks closest to the 'true' mean function (grey line).

-The purple and blue lines are our spline fits with 2 and 3 knots respectively.
+The purple and blue lines are our spline fits with 1 and 2 knots respectively.
 Both clearly capture the non-linearity.
 The grey line is the 'true' mean structure we created above.
 So our splines just peaks a bit too hard, but does get the shape right.